-When a federal judge sentences an individual to a clearly defined number of months, the inmate eventually makes his way to the Federal Bureau of Prisons.
-All federal inmates who were sentenced for crimes that occurred after November 1, 1987, serve time under a system that is known as the Comprehensive Crime Control Act.
+When a federal judge sentences a person to a clearly defined number of months, the person eventually makes his way to the Federal Bureau of Prisons.
+All people serving sentences for crimes that occurred after November 1, 1987, serve time under a system that is known as the Comprehensive Crime Control Act.
 As such, Title 18 of the United States Code, section 3585(a) applies to them.
-That section indicates that the Bureau of Prisons will credit 54 days credit each year to prisoners who comply with all programs and avoid disciplinary infractions.
+That section indicates that the Bureau of Prisons will credit 54 days of credit each year to people who comply with all programs and avoid disciplinary infractions.

-In order to earn good time, an inmate must meet the following criteria:
+To earn good time, a person must meet the following criteria:

 - Have a sentence that exceeds one year, even if it’s one year and one day.

-- Demonstrate proof of having a high school diploma, a GED, or be working toward a diploma.
+- Demonstrate proof of having a high school diploma, a GED, or working toward a diploma.

-Inmates who cannot prove that they have a high school diploma or GED will not receive the full amount of good time unless the person works through classes to earn a GED.
+If people cannot prove that they have a high school diploma or GED, they will not receive the full amount of good time unless the person works through classes to earn a GED.

 Retracting good-time awards:

-- If a prisoner receives a disciplinary infraction before the good time vests, the inmate should expect the BOP to extend his sentence by seizing good time.
+- If a person receives a disciplinary infraction before the good time vests, the BOP may serve more time in prison.

-- If the inmate’s good time from previous years has vested, the BOP can still take the good time if he participated in serious misconduct that disrupted the security of the institution, like a riot or a food strike.
+- If the person’s good time from previous years is vested, the BOP can still take the good time administrators find that the person participated in serious misconduct that disrupted the security of the institution, like a riot or a food strike.

 - The BOP can retract previously awarded good-time if administrators later find that the inmate committed disciplinary infractions during a year that it already awarded good time.

-The bottom line: inmates who want to receive the maximum amount of good time don’t have to do anything especially “good” or meritorious.
+People who want to receive the maximum amount of good time in federal prison don’t have to do anything especially “good” or meritorious.
 They simply must avoid disciplinary infractions and participate in the GED program if they cannot show that they have a high school diploma or its equivalent.
-An inmate who works every day of his sentence to build stronger community ties, educates himself, opens employment opportunities, and contributes to society will receive the same amount of good time as the individual who spends his entire sentence playing cards and dominoes.
-The BOP will issue good time to inmates who do not receive disciplinary infractions and show high school equivalency or progress toward high school equivalency.

 Residential Drug Awareness Program (RDAP):